Predicting and assessing complex plant-environment interactions

 Sarah Elliott

 Hello, my name is Sarah Elliott.
-I am just starting my Master’s in Biology here at Tennessee Technological University.
+I am currently working on my Master’s in Biology here at Tennessee Technological University.
 I grew up in South Haven Michigan on my family’s farm.
 I attained my Bachelor’s in Environmental Biology from Ferris State University.
 I have worked on other research projects for the University of Michigan State and North Dakota State University, where I found out I would like to do my own research project.
-I will be working with Dr. Kinmonth on the physiological and molecular responses of plants to climate change.
+I am working with Dr. Kinmonth on the physiological and molecular responses of an endangered plant to climate change.
 In my free time I love to play volleyball and go on hikes.

 Katie Pabody

 Hello, my name is Katie Pabody.
-I am starting my first year as a master’s student at Tennessee Technological University.
+I am currently a master’s student at Tennessee Technological University.
 I am originally from Ithaca, New York and obtained my bachelor’s degree in Animal Behavior, Ecology, and Conservation at Canisius College in Buffalo, New York.
 Since then, I have spent the past couple of years moving around working as an invasive species and wildlife technician.
 Most recently, I was working as a Tern and Plover Monitoring Technician for the U.S. Army Corps of Engineers in Riverdale, North Dakota.
-I am excited to work with Dr. Kinmonth to study biofuels using mixed feedstock and sharing our work with the local community.
+I am working with Dr. Kinmonth to study integrated pest management strategies for sustainable agriculture.
+I am excited to share our work with the local community.
 In my free time, I love exploring new places and eating good food.

 Jamar Sullivan

-Hello my name is Jamar Sullivan, and I am currently in my last semester as a Mathematics undergraduate here at Tennessee Technological University.
+Hello my name is Jamar Sullivan, and I graduated with a degree in Mathematics undergraduate at Tennessee Technological University.
 I am originally from Tallahassee, Florida and attended Florida State University for a couple of years before transferring to TTU.
-My dream job position is to be a data analyst or statistician after I graduate.
+My dream job position is to be a data analyst or statistician.

-I began working underneath Dr. Kinmonth-Schultz at the beginning of the Spring 2023 Semester as a data analyst.
-Most of my time working with her has been spent performing analytics on a Wheat data set from Rossville, Kansas.
+I began working under Dr. Kinmonth-Schultz at the beginning of the Spring 2023 Semester as a data analyst.
+Most of my time working was been spent performing analytics on a Wheat data set from Rossville, Kansas.
 The main goal of my studies is fitting a model that allows us to determine flowering time accurately, using various parameters such as weather, flowering genes, and carbohydrates.

 Emma Farley

 Hi!
 My name is Emma Farley.
-I’m a Senior here at Tennessee Tech getting my undergraduate degree in Biology.
-I was born and mostly raised in Nashville, Tennessee where I currently live with my parents.
+I graduated from Tennessee Tech with a degree in Biology.
+I was born and mostly raised in Nashville, Tennessee.
 I have a concentration in Environmental Biology that helps me gain a holistic perspective of how organisms interact with different aspects of their environment.
 I hope to use what I’ve learned here and continue to build on the pool of knowledge used to understand and mitigate the effects of climate change.

-Since Spring 2023, I have been assisting Dr. Kinmonth on her project analyzing the variation in vernalization responses of Arabidopsis thaliana populations in Norway.
+I assisted Dr. Kinmonth on her project analyzing the variation in vernalization responses of Arabidopsis thaliana populations in Norway.
 We hope to determine a relationship between different aspects of the climate and the flowering times based on data collected over a thirty-year period.